jluastro/PopSyCLE/README.rst

     Optional Parameters
     -------------------
     seed : int
-        If set to non-zero, removes all random sampling and forces identical output for Galaxia, PyPopStar and PopSyCLE.
+        If set to non-None, all random sampling will be seeded with the specified seed, forcing identical output for PyPopStar and PopSyCLE.
         Default None.

     overwrite : bool